-Each respective generator project bears the cost responsibility for direct connection attachment facilities required for interconnection.
+Each respective generator project bears the cost responsibility for Direct Connection Attachment facilities required for interconnection.

-The cost responsibility for local and network upgrades identified through system impact study analysis is allocated among parties according to the following:
+The cost responsibility for Local and Network Upgrades identified through System Impact Study analysis is allocated among parties according to the following:

-- Upgrades costing less than \$5 million are shared by all proposed projects in a new services queue for which the need for the local and network upgrades was identified. - Upgrades costing greater than \$5 million are allocated according to the order of the interconnection requests in the new services queue and the MW contribution of each individual interconnection request for those projects which cause or contribute to the need for the local or network upgrades.
+- Upgrades costing less than \$5,000,000 are shared by all proposed projects in a New Services Queue for which the need for the Local and Network Upgrades was identified. - Upgrades costing greater than \$5,000,000 are allocated according to the order of the Interconnection Requests in the New Services Queue and the MW contribution of each individual Interconnection Request for those projects which cause or contribute to the need for the Local or Network Upgrades.

-Sharing Load Flow Upgrade Costs greater than \$5 million
+Sharing Load Flow Upgrade Costs < \$5,000,000